Deaf Ethnic Women's Association

 Through community, empowerment, and solidarity, we help our members thrive as part of a strong, inclusive network.

-Deaf ethnic women can access information and support from DEWA’s resources and services to build their confidence.
-DEWA also works to raise awareness of the unique challenges that deaf ethnic women face, including language barriers, cultural differences, disability rights and social inclusion.
+Deaf ethnic women can access information and support through DEWA’s resources and services to build their confidence and resilience.
+We also raise awareness of the unique challenges they face, including language barriers, cultural differences, disability rights and social inclusion.

-We advocate to ensure their voices are heard, and society pays attention to the issues they face.
-This work means deaf ethnic women are more visible, which helps to build a fairer and more equal society.
+We advocate to ensure their voices are heard, and that society addresses the issues affecting them.
+By raising visibility, we contribute to a fairer and more equal society.

 #YouarenotAlone